by-jp/www.byjp.me/content/notes/twitter/12944940312/index.md

 - imported
 - from-twitter
 ---
-Those of you that create digital stuff, have you seen http://flattr.com ?
+Those of you that create digital stuff, have you seen {{% linkrot "flattr.com" %}} ?
 What do you think?
 Interested in opinions.